Aurélien Tchouaméni: Real Madrid

-On 11 June 2022, it was announced that Tchouaméni would be transferred to La Liga side Real Madrid on 1 July 2022, signing a six-year contract with the club.
+On 11 June 2022, La Liga club Real Madrid announced that Tchouaméni joined the club, signing a six-year contract with the club.
 The transfer fee was reported to be €80 million, which could rise to €100 million due to additional fees.

-He made his official debut for the club on 10 August, coming on as a late substitute in a 2–0 win over Eintracht Frankfurt in the UEFA Super Cup to win his first career club trophy.
-On 30 September 2023, Tchouaméni scored his first goal for Los Blancos, a header in a 3–0 league away win over Girona.
+Tchouaméni made his official debut for the club on 10 August, coming on as a late substitute in a 2–0 win over Eintracht Frankfurt in the UEFA Super Cup to win his first career club trophy.
+On 30 September 2023, he scored his first goal for Los Blancos, a header in a 3–0 league away win over Girona.

+On 7 May 2026, Tchouaméni and teammate Federico Valverde got into a fight after a training session.
+Valverde reportedly needed stitches and was brought to the hospital after getting cut during the altercation.
+Further on, after striking his head, Valverde experienced partial memory loss and was discovered by his teammates on the ground, drenched in blood and half-conscious.
+After the altercation, Real Madrid initiated a disciplinary investigation.
+The process concluded in both players extending mutual apologies to each other.
+As a result, the club imposed a fine of €500 thousand on each player and formally concluded the internal inquiry.